 A writer of mystery novels researching what really happened in the 1973 kidnapping and murder case.
 He went to Heavenly Host to investigate it and how it connects to the 1973 kidnapping and murder case.

 All-Loving Hero: He didn't want Naho to go with him to the investigation because he didn't want to risk her being trapped in Heavenly Host.
 He also worried about other people getting trapped in it.
-Sadly, Naho would end up causing both.
+Sadly, leaving her behind ended up in Naho causing both after she goes insane.

 Heroic Sacrifice: In Book Of Shadows, an already dying Fukuroi distracts Yoshikazu so that Mitsuki can get away, though it's ultimately Kizami who finishes him off and ends up rendering Fukuroi's sacrifice moot.